abcdesktopio/docs/opsdocs/docs/applicationsformat.md

 # Application image format

-abcdesktop.io uses docker image format, and add some labels to describe the application.
+abcdesktop.io uses OCI container image format and add some labels to describe the application.
 Labels add metadata to the container image.

 ## Requirements